Artikumari005/Dive-into-React/README.md

 * Today I learned how to use useState, understood the difference between props and useState, and built a small counter project to increase and decrease values using state.
 * Today I just learn about callback function and difference between "Pass the new version of state and pass the callback function ".
 And then working on college minor project..
 * Today i just learn how useState work with objects , array . change the ingredient addition form (project:cloudeChef).
+* Recall the forms properties and working .
+Learn about methods GET , POST

 ## 🎯 Purpose

 * To build a strong foundation in React